What is Gauge Chart in Excel?

 - Anyone can read and understand what the gauge chart depicts.

-- Gauge chart can be prepared from the single value or multiple values.
+- A gauge chart can be prepared from a single value or multiple values.

 - It is not the best method to present a single measure.

 - Gauge Chart is not able to portray the context of the sample.